Astropulse/GenerativePixelFire/README.md

 Built in Processing 3.5.4, and requires this environment to run.
 (Get processing at: https://processing.org/)

+Make sure you place "FireGenerator.pde" and the "data" folder both inside the same folder, and name that folder "FireGenerator".

 Key functions:

 Right Mouse Button - Draw flame